-Uniden has just released firmware 1.29 (download here) for the Uniden R7 radar detector (purchase here).
+Uniden has just released firmware 1.29 (download for Windows, download for Mac) for the Uniden R7 radar detector (purchase here).
 This update brings a long list of changes that Uniden has been working on the past months including many features specifically requested by enthusiasts.

 This firmware update improves MRCD detection range, allows you to dial back the sensitivity of the rear antenna, makes GPS lockouts safer, and includes a bunch of small changes and bug fixes.

 Here are all the changes from 1.24 to 1.29, along with my notes about the changes.

 Note: If you’ve never updated R7, you’ll need to download Uniden’s update software and driver from Uniden’s website.
 (Install the driver first, then the update software.)
 Uniden’s website doesn’t list 1.29 available for the Mac, even though you can update just fine.
 To save you time, here’s direct links to download 1.29 for Mac or download 1.29 for Windows.